impresso/impresso.github.io/pages/project/objective-linguistics.md

 excerpt: 'Text mining techniques are of critical importance to realise impresso’s overall mission to enrich and integrate historical media collections.'
 ---

-Text mining techniques are of critical importance to realise *impresso*’s overall mission to enrich and integrate historical media collections.
+Text mining techniques are of critical importance to realise Impresso’s overall mission to enrich and integrate historical media collections.
 Below we outline the main steps required to achieve this:

 <!-- more -->